Turbo Takeaways

 6. Stay Informed

 Keep an eye out for new government programs and mortgage grants that can help make homebuying more affordable.
-For example, the Downpayment Toward Equity Act of 2023 offers first-time homebuyers up to $25,000 to assist with purchasing a home.
-It can be used for down payments, lowering interest rates, or covering closing costs.
+For example, the proposed Downpayment Toward Equity Act of 2023 could offer first-time homebuyers up to $25,000 to assist with purchasing a home.
+If passed into law, it can be used for down payments, lowering interest rates, or covering closing costs.

 Taking advantage of these new initiatives can make a big difference in your homebuying experience!